Trying to save money and eat at home more? This menu plan of cheap easy meals on a budget that our family of 6 enjoyed will help!

 - Meat & Cheese Sandwiches on 100% Whole Wheat Bread; Easy Homemade Yogurt; Clementines; Frozen Blueberries

-- Italian Vegetable Soup; Garlic & Herb Bread; Leftover Homemade Chocolate Brownies
+- Easy Vegetable Beef Soup; Garlic & Herb Bread; Leftover Homemade Chocolate Brownies

 - Crustless Bacon and Egg Quiche (the recipe uses Bisquick- I use my Homemade Bisquick Mix– and it creates a crust as it bakes); Easy Homemade Yogurt; Clementines; Bananas